YOUR STORY BEGINS WITH A MILESTONE

 Day 13: Cholera - Summit Attempt (6962) – Cholera

-Day 14: Cholera - Mule Square (4350)
+Day 14: Cholera - Plaza de mulas (4350)

 After breakfast, we will break camp and return to base camp.

-Day 15: Mulas Square – Horcones (2990)
+Day 15: Plaza de Mulas – Horcones (2990)

 Day 16: Extra day due to bad weather

-Extra day due to weather contingencies.
+Extra day due to weather conditions.

 Day 17: Extra day due to bad weather

-Extra day due to weather contingencies.
+Extra day due to weather conditions.

 Important